Militarism: Russia

 Russia has also had a long history of militarism continuing on to the present day driven by its desire to protect its western frontier which has no natural buffers between potential invaders from the rest of continental Europe and her heartlands in European Russia.
 Ever since Peter the Great's reforms, Russia became one of Europe's great powers in terms of political and military strength.
 Through the Imperial era, Russia continued on her quest for territorial expansion into Siberia, Caucasus and into Eastern Europe, eventually conquering the majority of the Polish-Lithuanian Commonwealth.

 The end of imperial rule in 1917 meant the loss of some territory following the treaty of Brest-Litovsk, but much of it was quickly reconquered by the Soviet Union later on, including events such as the partition of Poland and reconquest of the Baltic states in the late 1930s and ‘40s.
 Soviet influence reached its peak after WWII in the Cold War era, during which the Soviet Union occupied virtually all of Eastern Europe in a military alliance known as the Warsaw Pact, with the Soviet Army playing a key role.
 All this was lost with the dissolution of the Soviet Union in 1991.

+The Soviet Union was the most militarized large economy the world has ever seen and illustrates the dangers inherent in militarism.
+A climate of secrecy and control, rigid centralized allocation of resources, economic isolation from the rest of the world, and unquestioning acceptance of Communist rule were all predicated on national security.
+The economic and societal costs were in many cases not tracked, or were withheld from civilians.
+Because these costs were hidden in the Soviet system, but exposed by the transition to a market economy, many Russians blame the new system for creating these costs in the first place.

 Russia was greatly weakened in what Russia's second President Vladimir Putin called the greatest geopolitical disaster of the 20th century.
 Nevertheless, under Putin's leadership, a resurgent modern Russia has maintained a tremendous amount of geopolitical influence in the countries spawned from the dissolution of the Soviet Union, and modern Russia remains Eastern Europe's leading, if not dominant, power.

+Following the Russian invasion of Ukraine, the Russian government increased their efforts to introduce "patriotic education" into schools.
+The Associated Press reported that some parents were shocked by the militaristic nature of the Kremlin-promoted Important Conversations lessons, with some comparing them to the "patriotic education" of the former Soviet Union.

+By the end of 2023, Vladimir Putin planned to spend almost 40% of public expenditures on defense and security.
+UK Chief of Defence Staff Admiral Tony Radakin said that "the last time we saw these levels was at the end of the Cold War and the collapse of the Soviet Union."